kubernetes/enhancements/keps/sig-node/3327-align-by-socket/README.md

 ## Summary

-Starting with Kubernetes 1.22, a new CPUManager flag has facilitated the use of CPUManager Policy options(#2625) which enable users to customize their behavior based on workload requirements without having to introduce an entirely new policy.
-These policy options work together to ensure an optimized cpu set is allocated for workloads running on cluster.
-The two policy options that already exist are full-pcpus-only(#2625) and distribute-cpus-across-numa (#2902).
-With this KEP, new CPUManager policy option is introduced which ensures that all CPUs on a socket are considered to be aligned.
-Thus CPUManager will send a broader set of hints to TopologyManger, enabling the increased likelihood of the best hint to be  socket aligned with respect to CPU and other devices managed by DeviceManager
+Starting with Kubernetes 1.22, a new `CPUManager` flag has facilitated the use of `CPUManager` Policy options(#2625) which enable users to customize their behavior based on workload requirements without having to introduce an entirely new policy.
+These policy options work together to ensure an optimized cpu set is allocated for workloads running on a cluster.
+The two policy options that already exist are `full-pcpus-only`(#2625) and `distribute-cpus-across-numa` (#2902).
+With this KEP, a new `CPUManager` policy option is introduced which ensures that all CPUs on a socket are considered to be aligned.
+Thus, the `CPUManager` will send a broader set of hints to `TopologyManager`, enabling the increased likelihood of the best hint to be socket aligned with respect to CPU and other devices managed by `DeviceManager`.

 ## Motivation

 With the evolution of CPU architectures, the number of NUMA nodes per socket has increased.
-The devices managed by DeviceManager may not be uniformly distributed across all NUMA  nodes.
+The devices managed by `DeviceManager` may not be uniformly distributed across all NUMA nodes.
 Thus there can be scenarios where perfect alignment between devices and CPU may not be possible.
 Latency sensitive applications desire resources to be aligned at least within the same socket if NUMA alignment is not possible for optimal performance.
-By default, CPUManager prefers CPU allocation which requires a minimum number of NUMA nodes.
-However if NUMA nodes selected for allocation are spread across sockets, it results in degraded performance.
-By ensuring the selected NUMA nodes to be socket aligned, predictable performance can be achieved.
+By default, the `CPUManager` prefers CPU allocations which require a minimum number of NUMA nodes.
+However, if the NUMA nodes selected for allocation are spread across sockets, it results in degraded performance.
+By ensuring the selected NUMA nodes are socket aligned, predictable performance can be achieved.
 The best possible alignment of CPUs with other resources(viz.
-Which are managed by device Manager) is crucial to guarantee predictable performance for latency sensitive applications.
+Which are managed by `DeviceManager`) is crucial to guarantee predictable performance for latency sensitive applications.

 ### Goals
- * Ensure  CPUs are aligned  at socket boundary which will result in latency sensitive applications and parallel algorithms to run more efficiently in predictable fashion by increasing the probability of hint selection in which NUMA nodes are socket aligned.
+ * Ensure  CPUs are aligned  at socket boundary rather than NUMA node boundary.

 ### Non-Goals
   * Guarantee optimal NUMA allocation for cpu distribution.

 ## Proposal

-We propose to add a new CPUManager policy option called align-by-socket to the static CPUManager policy.
-With this policy, the CPUManager will prefer those hints which are within the same socket (as opposed to just within the same NUMA node) if it is possible to have all CPUs allocated from the same socket.
+We propose to add a new `CPUManager` policy option called align-by-socket to the static `CPUManager` policy.
+With this policy, the `CPUManager` will prefer those hints which are within the same socket (as opposed to just within the same NUMA node) if it is possible to have all CPUs allocated from the same socket.

 ### Risks and Mitigations

 The risks of adding this new feature are quite low.
-It is isolated to a specific policy option within the `CPUManager`, and is protected both by the option itself, as well as the `CPUManagerPolicyOptions` feature gate (which is disabled by default).
+It is isolated to a specific policy option within the `CPUManager`, and is protected both by the option itself, as well as the `CPUManagerPolicyAlphaOptions` feature gate (which is disabled by default).

 | Risk                                             | Impact | Mitigation |
 | -------------------------------------------------| -------| ---------- |